vahida00/vahida/README.md

 # vahida
- Practice of fundamentals of web
+Practice of web development fundamentals to totally experience in a new way